alextanhongpin/database-design/performance/in.md

 https://stackoverflow.com/questions/24647503/performance-issue-in-update-query

-Join to values instead of using IN for large values of IN
+Join to values instead of using IN for large values of IN.
+This no longer has impact in newer Postures version:

 ```sql
 CREATE TABLE IF NOT EXISTS words (